weikinhuang/dotfiles/README.md

 ### Add custom commands

-If `~/.bash_local_exports` exists, it will be sourced before the includes are sourced.

 If `~/.bash_local` exists, it will be sourced after the includes are sourced.

 ## The Bash Prompt